bdcoelho/employee-directory/README.md

   ## Setup

   To install locally, clone the repository and then run `npm i` to install required packages.
 To run the application, run `npm start`.
 The live application can be accessed using the link provided above.
-No installation is necessary.
-The app can be saved in the applications menu of mobile devices by selecting `Add to home screen` or a similar option.
+No installation is necessary for this.

   ## Usage

-  Enter your transaction reference and amount.
-Then hit add or subtract to log it.
+  Use the 'Sory By' drop down to sort the directory by first, last name or state.
+Use search to find who you're looking for.

   ## License